oliverbarnes/old-participate-api/README.md

 Contributors would be most welcome :)

 If you're interested, go right ahead and open an issue or a pull request to get the ball rolling.
-Or contact me at oliverbwork@gmail.com.
+Or contact me at oliverbwork at gmail dot com.